 Essay, Photography and Poster Contests

-The HBA’s annual Law Week Poster, Essay, and Photography contests run through Friday, March 6 at 5:00 p.m., with all Harris County-area students invited to participate.
-Winners will receive cash prizes and will be recognized online and in publications and programs.
+The HBA’s annual Law Week Poster, Essay, and Photography contests invited all Harris County-area students to participate.
+Winners receive cash prizes and are recognized online and in publications and programs.
 Selected entries will be on display in courthouses and professional buildings downtown.
 First-place winners will automatically be entered in the statewide contest.

 Law Week Readings

 Due to health concerns, the HBA's 2020 Law Week Reading Program has been canceled.